 All prescription medicines have an information leaflet called Consumer Medicine Information (CMI).
 The content of the leaflet is defined by legislation and includes important information in plain English that you need to know before, during and after taking the medicine, including how to use it, side effects and precautions.

 A CMI leaflet for your prescription medicine is available free from your pharmacist or doctor, and is sometimes found inside the medicine packaging.
-CMIs are also available on the web, including the Better Health Channel and NPS websites.
+CMIs are also available online, for example on the Better Health Channel and NPS websites.

 Some things to remember when you use the CMI: